History of science and technology collections

 - Successfully complete any courses, such as object handling, necessary for safe working.

-- Complete a brief research report at the end of the internship.
+- Complete a brief research report and a short blog post at the end of the internship.

 For further information contact: email@example.com.